Women of color growing force as mom influencers

 For Stacey Ferguson, the need for diverse parenting voices has been top of mind for many years.
 She struggled to find online forums and communities that resonated with her experiences as a Black mother.

-Ferguson, a lawyer by training who is now a business owner, founded Blogalicious, an organization and annual conference that helped women of color monetize and grow their blogs, 12 years ago.
+Ferguson, a lawyer by training who is now a business owner, co-founded Blogalicious along with two other women 12 years ago.
+The organization and annual conference helped women of color monetize and grow their blogs.

 The first Blogalicious conference drew 177 people; by the time Ferguson decided to shut them down in 2017, 500 people attended each year.

-Note: This story was first published on November 1, 2021.
-It was updated on November 3, 2021, to make clear that Stacey Ferguson was a co-founder of Blogalicious.